Exabyte-io/documentation/docs/materials/comparing-materials.md

 <img data-gifffer="/images/ChooseProperties.gif" />

-# Examine all results for one material
+# Examine all results for single material

 In many cases a property calculation will be run multiple times on the same material with results depending upon the simulation settings.
 If this is the case the property of interest will have a note below the property such as "2 more".
 This signifies there are 2 additional instances of property calculation than the value displayed on the summary page.
+By default only the value with highest precision (eg. highest kpoint density, cutoff energy for planewave pseudopotential density functional theory) is shown.

 By clicking on the material you will obtain a detailed summary page of all the instances of property calculation.
 If a particular result of interest, you can click on the 3 vertical dots to the extreme right of the data and select "source" to go to the job status page that generated the result.

 <img data-gifffer="/images/AllMaterialResults.gif" />